Child Support Enforcement Agency

 security, post bond, or give some other guarantee to secure payment of

 delinquent child support.
-The procedures shall apply to all debtor parents of
+The procedures shall apply to all debtor

-of this requirement;
+inappropriate for application of this requirement;

 (6) Establish and [